INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 Health Status Insurance was designed to protect people from this scenario.
 The concept is simple enough: purchase a Health Status Insurance policy while healthy that stays with the insured independently of employer provided insurance.
 If a chronic illness develops, a health status policy enables the insured to remain insured for the duration of the illness, whether temporary or permanent.

-Birth Defect insurance was innovated by Galambos in the 1960’s to protect parents of children born with severe disabilities.
-If purchased prior to conception, this insurance innovation will enable families to provide long-term care, an expense which may be far beyond the financial means of most.
+Birth Defect insurance was innovated by Galambos in the 1960’s to protect parents of children born with severe disabilities, such as microcephaly or Down Syndrome.
+If birth defect insurance is purchased early enough, it will enable families to provide long-term care, an expense which may be far beyond the financial means of most.

 THE SPIRIT OF ENTERPRISE AND THE WAY OUT OF POVERTY